Tehama County Court Records

 Court Investigator: Fredrica Ditty

 Conservatorships are established for adults who are physically or mentally unable to manage their personal care or financial affairs.
-They are divided into three types: general probate conservatorships (for adults incapacitated by injury, age, or dementia), limited probate conservatorships (for developmentally disabled adults, designed to preserve maximum independence), and LPS conservatorships (under the Welfare and Institutions Code for gravely disabled individuals requiring mental health treatment).
+There are three types: general probate conservatorships (for adults incapacitated by injury, age, or dementia), limited probate conservatorships (for developmentally disabled adults, designed to preserve maximum independence), and LPS conservatorships (under the Welfare and Institutions Code for gravely disabled individuals requiring mental health treatment).
 Once a petition is filed, the court assigns an investigator to interview the proposed conservatee before the first hearing.
-After appointment, investigators regularly review the conservatee’s living situation, health, and financial accountings.
+After appointment, investigators regularly review the conservatee's living situation, health, and financial accountings.

-Guardianships involve a court appointing someone other than a parent to have custody of a minor (under age 18) or authority over a minor’s property.
+Guardianships involve a court appointing someone other than a parent to have custody of a minor (under age 18) or authority over a minor's property.
 Guardianship of the estate allows financial decision-making and may require a bond or blocked account.
 The court investigates anyone seeking appointment as guardian.
-Guardianship forms, including both Judicial Council forms and local forms, are available in the Civil Clerk’s office and through the court website.
+Guardianship forms — including both Judicial Council forms and local forms — are available in the Civil Clerk's office and through the court website.

 Probate records may be requested in person at the clerk's office or by mail.
 The same copy fees apply: $0.50 per page for photocopies and a $40.00 surcharge for certified copies.
 Certain probate records — particularly those involving conservatees' medical evaluations, confidential investigator reports, or sealed filings — may be accessible only to parties directly involved in the case.
 The court maintains a local rules page with additional procedural requirements for probate filings.
 Parties are strongly encouraged to seek legal counsel before representing themselves in guardianship, conservatorship, or estate matters, as failure to take timely action can result in serious legal consequences.